mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What do you call a troublesome Canadian high schooler?
+A poutine.